Master of Engineering Admissions in ORIE

 Information on need-based financial aid and loan information is offered through the Cornell University Graduate School.
 They also maintain a Fellowship Database, which lists grants and fellowships awarded by various government agencies, foundations, corporations, and private sponsors.

 Tuition and fees for the M.Eng. program are those of the Graduate School endowed division for a professional program.
-Current tuition rates and fees can be found here, in the row for "Professional Degree Tier 1" programs.
+Current tuition rates and fees can be found Office of the Bursar's Tuition Rates and Fees page, in the row for "Professional Degree Tier 1" programs.